 With a loss of $0.29 per share, it was a near 600% miss for the company to finish off 2019.
 Net revenue of $98.9 million missed the mark by almost 10%.

 This isn’t the first time a Canadian cannabis company has come up well short of analyst expectations.
 Canopy Growth missed by a significant margin in its latest quarterly filing.

 What does this mean for the industry moving forward?

 With valuations as high as they are in the cannabis industry, it is going to need a company to step up to the plate and become a frontrunner.
 A company can grow its revenue at whatever increments it wants, but the end result of a strong company is profitability, not sales.

 Sure, margins are increasing.
 But as we saw this quarter with Aurora, average cost per unit sold is also decreasing.
 Slowing growth is financial doom for stocks valued this high.

 Edible legalization may provide tailwinds for the industry heading in to the end of 2018, but I wouldn’t bank on it.
-Investors were already fooled by legalization last October, so don’t trade the industry expecting the same thing.
+Investors were already fooled by legalization last October, so don’t trade these Canadian stocks expecting the same thing.
 They’ve been some of the biggest losers on the TSX in quite some time.